 NextEra Energy Resources, through its subsidiaries and affiliates, develops renewable energy projects throughout the United States and Canada.
-NextEra Energy Resources is a world leader in battery energy storage, with more than 2.6 gigawatts of operational energy storage capacity.
-NextEra Energy Resources is also the world's largest generator of renewable energy from the sun and wind, operating more than 20,000 MW of emissions-free wind energy in North America.
-In North Dakota, NextEra Energy Resources subsidiaries own and/or operate 15 wind facilities (which generate approximately 1,615 MW) and two gas pipelines, with an additional up to 900 MW of wind energy currently in development.
+NextEra Energy Resources is a world leader in battery energy storage, with more than approximately 3,000 MW of operational energy storage capacity.
+NextEra Energy Resources is also the world's largest generator of renewable energy from the sun and wind, operating more than 33,000 MW of emissions-free wind and solar energy in North America.
+In North Dakota, NextEra Energy Resources' subsidiaries own and/or operate 16 wind facilities and two gas pipelines, with additional wind energy and energy storage projects currently in development.
 Since 2003, NextEra Energy Resources' subsidiaries have been helping fuel North Dakota's economic growth, improving quality of life, and moving our country toward energy independence.
 NextEra Energy Resources' subsidiaries design, construct, and operate their facilities in an environmentally sound and responsible manner.
 Appendix A describes Northern Divide Energy Storage's commitments to avoid and minimize environmental impacts.